Azure/cortana-intelligence-energy-supply-optimization/Automated Deployment Guide/README.md

 1. The sample data is streamed by newly deployed **Azure Web Jobs**.
 The web job uses resource related data from Azure SQL to generate the simulated data.

-2. This simulated data feeds into the **Azure Storage** and writes message in storage queue, that will be used in the rest of the solution flow.
+2. The data simulator feeds this simulated data into the **Azure Storage** and writes message in **Storage Queue**, that will be used in the rest of the solution flow.

-3. Another **Web Job** monitors the storage queue and initiate an Azure Batch job once message in queue is available.
+3. Another **Web Job** monitors the storage queue and initiate an Azure Batch job once message in the queue is available.

 4. The **Azure Batch** service together with **Data Science Virtual Machines** is used to optimize the energy supply from a particular resource type given the inputs received.